sohang05/Career-Track-Analysis-Using-SQL-and-Tableau/README.md

 Consider the Tableau visualizations we have created and answer the following questions:

-1.What is the number of enrolled students monthly?
+1. What is the number of enrolled students monthly?
 Which is the month with the most enrollments?
 Speculate about the reason for the increased numbers.
-2.Which career track do students enroll most in?
+2. Which career track do students enroll most in?
-3.What is the career track completion rate?
+3. What is the career track completion rate?
 Can you say if it’s increasing, decreasing, or staying constant with time?
-4.How long does it typically take students to complete a career track?
+4. How long does it typically take students to complete a career track?
 What type of subscription is most suitable for students who aim to complete a career track: monthly, quarterly, or annual?
-5.What advice and suggestions for improvement would you give the 365 team to boost engagement, increase the track completion rate, and motivate students to learn more consistently?
+5. What advice and suggestions for improvement would you give the 365 team to boost engagement, increase the track completion rate, and motivate students to learn more consistently?